 It takes practice to get better at anything.
 They say to master something you have to spend 10,000 hours doing it.
 So, start with 10,000 minutes (about a week) of practice and maybe get in a really good minute.
 Then go for two.
 And suddenly, as you spend your lives together you may build such great emotional muscles and such a strong bond that the practice required starts to fall away and you have the well-trained, fine-tuned relationship you know you should.

-What does your tapestry look like so far and how does the music it makes sound?
+What does your tapestry look like so far and what does the music it makes sound like?